Indian Maoists kill 16 in attack on police

 "Total death 16 ... including one civilian," R.K.
 Vij said in a text message sent from a helicopter after the attack.
 However, there were conflicting accounts of the death toll, with other officers telling local media at least 20 died.

-Television images from the site showed a heavy truck smoldering with its tires burning.
+Television images from the site showed a heavy truck smouldering with its tires burning.

 The Maoists seek the violent overthrow of the Indian state but have so far not managed to spread significantly into urban areas.
 Attacks picked up slightly for the first time last year peaking in 2010.

-"They attack us to demoralize us, they attack us to loot our weapons," said the ministry official, who asked not to be named.
+"They attack us to demoralise us, they attack us to loot our weapons," said the ministry official, who asked not to be named.

 The ambush was just a few miles from where rebels killed 27 people, including many senior political leaders, before state elections last year.
 The attacks seek to disrupt the electoral process, the official said.